DuckDevss/Duck-Dungeon/README.md

                                                                       \▓▓▓▓▓▓
 ```

-This is the website for mobile, that you can see on desktop [here](https://mobile.duckdevs.me/).
+The mobile verison of the website for Duck Dungeon.